DishMatch/DishMatch/README.md

 ## Summary

-This document provides an overview, project spec, and wireframes for our team's capstone project: An app that **short description of your app**
+This document provides an overview, project spec, and wireframes for our team's capstone project: An app that helps users decide what to cook by matching a protein or side dish with complementary recipes.
+Instead of browsing massive recipe websites, users receive curated pairings, step-by-step instructions, yields, and the ability to save favorites.
+Designed for simplicity and speed, DishMatch makes everyday cooking easier and more fun.

 If we had to describe this milestone in three (3) emojis, they would be: **emojis here**